scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Ceremony Preparations {#ceremonyprep}

-The participants agree in advance on the physical location of the Signing Ceremony, the devices that will be used, and the ISD policy as follows:
+The participants agree in advance on the location of the Signing Ceremony, the devices that will be used, and the ISD policy as follows:

 - ISD number - for public ISDs these are obtained from the SCION registry, see [](#id);
 - The description of the TRC, see [](#description);